nextstrain/nextstrain-walkthrough/README.md

 After filtering for high-quality data, we often still have more samples than we can reasonably use to infer a phylogeny and we need to subsample our data.
 Effective subsampling is a research topic of its own, but most commonly we try to sample evenly through time and space.
 This approach attempts to account for sampling bias.
-The following command uses Augur's filter subcommand again, this time to select at most 30 samples evenly across all countries and year/month combinations in the metadata.
+The following command uses `augur filter` again, this time to select at most 30 samples evenly across all countries and year/month combinations in the metadata.
 We also force-include the reference sequence required to root the tree later on.

 ``` bash